 Jacob Richardson, for Social Review, calls it, ‘a groundbreaking plan for overhauling the universities system… [a] radical blueprint—making even the dreaming spires of Oxbridge [into] Open Universities.’

-The beautiful cover image is by Thierry Bal.
+The beautiful cover image for the book is by Thierry Bal.